Ankita1803/Students/readme.txt

 Here are steps to run the project

-I.  Create Datebase in firebase
+I.  Create Database in firebase

     1. Create Datebase
     2. Start in test mode and then click to next and enable